Gateway Program (Northeast Corridor): Portal Bridge

-Construction on the new bridges had been scheduled to begin in 2010 and complete in 2017.
-The project encountered numerous delays primarily due to a lack of state and federal funding during the Republican administrations of New Jersey Governor, Chris Christie and U.S. President Donald Trump, both of whom opposed the project.
-In June 2020, Trump informed NJ Governor Phil Murphy that he would no longer oppose the Portal Bridge replacement, allowing the project to begin once it could be properly financed.
+In December 2008, the Federal Railroad Administration (FRA) approved a $1.34 billion project to replace the Portal Bridge with two new bridges: a three-track bridge to the north, and a two-track bridge to the south.
+Construction on the new bridges had originally been scheduled to begin in 2010 and complete in 2017, but the project encountered numerous delays and was reduced to a single two-track bridge primarily due to a lack of state and federal funding during the Republican administrations of New Jersey Governor, Chris Christie and U.S. President Donald Trump, both of whom opposed the project.
+In June 2020, Trump informed NJ Governor Phil Murphy that he would no longer oppose the Portal North Bridge, which will replace the tracks on the existing Portal Bridge and yield reliability improvements but not increase capacity.
+The complementary Portal South Bridge, which would double the number of tracks to four to match the rest of the corridor, remains unfunded as of 2025.